zarazaga/ImpatientGIS/Impatient_Ch4.md

 ![](SNOW/worldfile.png)

-## 4.4 Create new Data: Digitize features from a georeferenced map
+## 4.5 Create new Data: Create a new Feature Set, & Digitize features from a georeferenced map

 *(If the last section didn't go well, add the georeferenced `John_Snow_Map.tif` from the backup_data )*